Amber colour palette

 All seven main colours of baltic amber in one 108 bead mala

-Colours from No.8 to No. 14 are rare – every mala is custom made and is unique.
+Of course, the amber palette is simplified for practical use.
+Colours from No.1 to No.7 are the most popular.
+Colours from No.8 to No. 14 are rare – every mala is custom-made and unique.